Winter bookings are now open!

 However, those not eligible for a free space will be able to secure a paid space on most activities.
 Simply check the description for how to book on and pay for an activity.

-Bookings will be taken directly through the Every Move activity finder.
+When the programme is live, bookings will be taken directly through the Every Move activity finder.
 When signing up, you’ll be asked to confirm whether your child is eligible for a free space, and this will be automatically checked against our database once the booking is complete.

 Please note, if you claim a free school meals place when not eligible, your child’s space on activities will be cancelled.